 Disturbed areas must be stabilized to prevent the introduction of sediment to adjacent wetlands or water bodies during wet weather conditions (erosion).
-At least one of the following best management practices (BMPs) must be maintained and remain in place until the area has been stabilized b.
-Post-Construction TSS Control
+At least one of the following best management practices (BMPs) must be maintained and remain in place until the area has been stabilized.

 - Temporary Vegetation

 - o Blankets/Matting

-- Mulch
+- \circ Mulch

-- o Sod
+- \circ Sod